Step-by-Step: How working with me helps people living abroad

 “I’ll never make friends here.
 This culture is just too different for me.”

-That thought might lead to feelings of anxiety and loneliness, and because of those emotions, you might start avoiding social situations altogether.
+That thought might lead to feelings of anxiety, self-doubt or loneliness, and when those feelings get loud, it’s easy to start avoiding social situations altogether.

-In therapy, we slow that pattern down and look at the situation, the thoughts that arise, how they make you feel, and how they influence what you do.
+In therapy, we gently slow that pattern down.
+We look at what’s happening, the situation, the thoughts that arise, how they make you feel, and what you tend to do in response.

 FAQs